 - The shops and decorations in the Montorgueil district offer many motifs from the pre-Christmas hustle and bustle

-BIG5 Paris at Christmas- Things to do off the beaten track
+Paris in Winter – Things to do off the beaten track

 - Stroll through the streets of Quartier Montorgueil – cozy pedestrian zones with lots of small cafes and shops – and of course Christmas lights